 Here is a sample of some of their suggestions:

 “I am a physician who hunts a great deal in the winter.
 I have a problem with my fingers splitting open when I am outside a lot in cold weather.
 The very best thing I have found is O’Keeffe’s Working Hands.
 I apply it heavily to my fingertips every night.”

 “I work outside at night in the coldest of cold nights in Minnesota.
 What works best is Vaseline applied several times during the night.
 When I get home I apply it liberally again and then put on inexpensive cotton gloves before bed.
 My sheets stay clean and my cuticles are pain free all winter long.”

 People also try ointments designed for other uses: “I use a dab of Preparation H ointment on my cracked fingers.
 I cover the spot with a bandage and it heals overnight.”

 One young mother has come up with a novel idea:

 “Alaska winters and caring for a toddler combine to wreak havoc on the same finger and both thumbs every winter.
 My current scheme is to cut the fingers off rubber gloves, apply large amounts of Aquaphor over the splits and wear the cut-off fingers of the gloves.
 I switch to full gloves whenever my hands are immersed in water or I’m using cleaning supplies.
 If I can’t use salve, I switch to liquid bandage.”

 “I had constant painful cracks on my fingers.
 When current cracks would clear up (with the help of Neosporin and bandages) others would immediately appear.
 The solution: I stopped using paper towels.
-Also I started using UDDER CREAM, which has Lanolin in it.
+Also I started using moisturizer with urea, which also has lanolin in it.
 I went from constant pain (in which it was hard to button my shirt) with cracked fingers to ZERO PROBLEMS.
 Please pass it on”….James

 A different reader weighed in with this: